Do Skunks Eat Squirrel

 Physical Characteristics And Habits

-Skunks are known for their distinctive black and white coloring, which serves as a warning to potential predators.
+Skunks are known for their distinctive black-and-white coloring, which serves as a warning to potential predators.
 They carry a powerful defense mechanism — a foul-smelling spray that can deter any threat.
 Skunks have relatively short legs and long bodies, which makes them less agile compared to squirrels.

 • Size: They range from 15 to 35 inches long, including their bushy tails.